filipopo/UrlShortener/README.md

   ```

   If you're building for the cloud, make sure you build for the right platform e.g `--platform linux/amd64` and if you're building for mssql include `--build-arg BUILD=mssql`

+  A version with nginx baked into one container is available with `--build-arg BUILD=mssql`. allowing for `DJANGO_DEBUG=false` in a minimal setup.
+Prebuilt images with these arguments are also available e.g `filipmania/urlshortener:latest-mssql`
 </details>

 <details>